Portfolio (reports, analysis, projects,

 The research idea was to take a fresh look at what happened here by finding and examining the original documentation.
 This ocean waterfront area has been researched.
 Numerous primary resources have been obtained and scrutinized.
 The result of this investigation is presented here in brief.

-In addition to the exhibits shown, this museum reports in detail on the following aspects of reality discovered about this study area: (1) The place was indeed world-class famous for its natural resources; (2) The area has been occupied by multiple cultures of people for 7 to 8 thousand years; (3) Each culture living here has exploited the local natural resources; (4) Cultures here come and go (have life cycles); (5) The earlier cultures when they left - happen to leave the local natural resources intact, in effect, enabling another culture with the capability to exploit the resources and complete another cycle; (6) The current culture occupying the area has devastated the local natural resources; (7) Another culture cannot simply exist here again based on what was the local natural resources; (8) The current culture has been and is attempting to legitimize itself in the face of having ravaged this instance of coastline; (9) This type of legitimization is in the form of a remarkable corporate framing of the past (and future); (10) The corporate framing caused an historical footprint - and it's ongoing; (11) This historical footprint is further compounding the cumulative effect of the ecological footprint.
+In addition to the exhibits shown, this museum reports in detail on the following aspects of reality discovered about this study area: (1) The place was indeed world-class famous for its natural resources; (2) The area has been occupied by multiple cultures of people for 7 to 8 thousand years; (3) Each culture living here has exploited the local natural resources; (4) Cultures here come and go (have life cycles); (5) The earlier cultures when they left - happen to leave the local natural resources intact, in effect, enabling another culture with the capability to exploit the resources and complete another cycle; (6) The current culture occupying the area has devastated the local natural resources; (7) Another culture cannot simply exist here again based on what was the local natural resources - although remarkably, physical remnants of the authentic place still exist; (8) The current culture has been and is attempting to legitimize itself in the face of having ravaged this instance of coastline; (9) This type of legitimization is in the form of a remarkable corporate framing of the past (and future); (10) The corporate framing caused an historical footprint - and it's ongoing; (11) This historical footprint is further compounding the cumulative effect of the ecological footprint.

 The interest of this museum is to try and salvage waterfront culture here based on local natural resources by leveraging a combination of techniques in environmental studies, history, fieldwork and web development.
 This virtual museum is an independent presentation.